aalten77/WildfiresPilot/README.md

 ## Getting Started

 To start, you will need to install Anaconda for Python Notebook with GBDXtools virtualenv or you can work in GBDX Notebooks.
-To find how to set up gbdxtools locally follow this link: https://github.com/GeoBigData/gbdx-training/blob/master/gbdxtools_module/README.md
+To find how to set up gbdxtools locally follow this link: https://github.com/GeoBigData/gbdx-training/tree/master/gbdxtools_module

+I would also recommend the following:
+* Python 2.7.15
+* QGIS or your preferred GIS software

 ### Prerequisites